Dave879/marlinEnder3/README.md

 **Known issues:**
 1. When doing manual bed levelling, the bottom part of the text is cut off when changing probing points.
-1. (25.03.2021) I'm now having an issue with the power outage feature, when enabled it makes a print stop with an error.

 ## Full list of features enabled or disabled: